Abelhubprog/Promtok/DOCKER.md

 - **Google Cloud Load Balancer**: Configure backend service timeout to 600 seconds
 - **Azure Application Gateway**: Set request timeout to 600 seconds in backend settings

-**Note**: The default timeout for most reverse proxies is 60 seconds, which is too short for MAESTRO's AI-powered operations that can take several minutes to complete.
+**Note**: The default timeout for most reverse proxies is 60 seconds, which is too short for PROMTOK's AI-powered operations that can take several minutes to complete.
 The application handles these timeouts gracefully, but increasing the limits provides a better user experience.

 ## Advanced Configuration